 This dermal layer is composed of connective tissue and, with its gelatinous fluid-like characteristics, provides support, nourishment and hydration for the deep layers of the scalp.
 The result is healthy lustrous hair and a moisturized scalp.
 All of this is made possible because of the presence of Hyaluronic Acid in the scalp.

 The lips are a core of skeletal muscle covered by skin tissue.
 The dermal layer of the lips is composed primarily of connective tissue and its components: Hyaluronic Acid and collagen.
 Together, they give structure (shape) and plumpness to the lips.
 The HA binds to water creating a gelatinous fluid that hydrates the surrounding tissue and keeps the collagen (responsible for keeping the skin tight) nourished and healthy.

 The result is healthy, hydrated and plump lips that are well protected from the environment.

 Hyaluronic Acid in Eyes

-	Hyaluronic acid is highly concentrated inside the eyeball.
-The fluid inside the eye called the vitreous humor is composed largely of a Hyaluronic Acid fluid composition.
+Hyaluronic Acid is highly concentrated inside the eyeball.
+The fluid inside the eye, called the vitreous humor, is composed largely of a Hyaluronic Acid fluid composition.
 The HA gives the fluid inside the eye a viscous gel like property.
 This gel acts as a shock absorber for the eye and also serves to transport nutrients into the eye.

-	HA has been directly injected into the eye during procedures to help maintain the shape of the eye during surgery.
+Hyaluronic Acid has been directly injected into the eye during procedures to help maintain the shape of the eye during surgery.
 Research indicates after our 5th decade, our eyes stop producing much of its needed Hyaluronic Acid, resulting in various eye issues.